Nawabi-Hamza/50-Project-HTML-CSS-Javascript/README.md

 # 50 Projects – HTML, CSS & JavaScript

 Welcome to the **50 Projects** repository!
 This collection comprises 50 mini web development projects crafted using HTML, CSS, and JavaScript.
-Each project is designed to enhance your front-end development skills by focusing on various aspects of web design and interactivity.
+Each project is designed to enhance your front-end development skills by focusing on various aspects of web design and interactivity.

 ## 🚀 Projects Overview
 Each project is housed in its own directory within the repository These projects cover a wide range of functionalities and design patterns, including